Legislative Tech Policy Manager

 Minimum Qualifications:

-• Ability to travel periodically - Short trips.
-Likely to DC and CA to meet with policy makers or participate in hearings/meetings, but might include other states as well (e.g., MI, GA, etc.).
+● Ability to travel periodically - Short trips.
+Likely to Sacramento, CA and/or Washington, DC to meet with policy makers or participate in hearings/meetings.

 Benefits